jeffmaher/github-repo-starter-template/README.md

 What you allow people to do with your code should be described in here.
 Consider starting with [an already existing license](https://choosealicense.com/).

+#### `CONTRIBUTING.md`

+These are instructions for how people can contribute to your repository (or whether contributions are even accepted).
+[Mozilla Science has a good explanation](https://mozillascience.github.io/working-open-workshop/contributing/#steps-to-complete) of what might go into this file.